StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/CREATE RESOURCE GROUP.md

 Creates a resource group.

-For more information about resource group, see [Resource group](../../../administration/resource_group.md).
+For more information, see [Resource group](../../../administration/resource_group.md).

 ## Syntax